bryonbaker/maas-experiments/MAAS-DEPLOYMENT-SUMMARY.md

 | **red-hat-dedicated** | 50 | Tier for Red Hat's dedicated models | red-hat-users |
 | **ethan-group-dedicated** | 50 | Tier for Ethan Group's dedicated models | ethan-group-users |

+Note: There is currently a bug that limits a user to only accessing models in one tier.
+(The highest priority tier.)
+This only impacts users that have more than one tier (obviously).

 ### Tier Level Explanation

 - **Level 1**: Entry-level tier (serverless, shared resources)